ismnoiet/ismnoiet.github.io/_posts/2016-06-10-Introduction-to-rollup.md

-First of all, we must install rollup globally to make the ``rollup`` command availabe in the command line, here is the snippet to install it :
+The first thing to do obviously is to install rollup, for this article i choosed to install it globally, so the ``rollup`` command availabe in the command line, here is the snippet to install it:

 ```
 npm install -g rollup
 ```